 Today, many successful stars achieved success and legacies as an independent solo music artist.
 Others by jumping on the bandwagon.
 "Singers" who were not good at singing, but looked the part for a band or group.
 Either way, they are successful and rich and have all left their mark on society and the music industry.

 Every year, someone gets knocked off the 100 greatest singers of all time by another greater singer.

 Being a great singer or having a great song is nothing without a well-known producer and record label to bring songs back to life.
 The best music producers of all time

 If you can succeed as a musician, imagine the world singing your songs for decades or even centuries!
-Or having one of the most successful and influential song of all time.
-Including those timeless Christmas songs we listen to every year.
+Or having one of the most successful and influential songs of all time.
+Including those timeless Christmas songs, we listen to every year.
 Even a one-hit-wonder is still enough to leave a long-lasting legacy.

 Sportsmen & Women

 History has recorded every world record-breaking and memorable performances from every gifted athlete of track, field, court, to the Dohyō sumo and boxing rings, And from every oche and snooker tables throughout the world.

 You don't always need stamina or athleticism to be a legend in all sports.
 The key attributes needed for darts, golf and snooker players is millimetre precision.
 For world-class racing drivers, it takes commitment, bravery and speed to smash world records while remaining seated.

 Yet, no man or woman is invincible.
 Every record is breakable.
 All it takes is to run that millisecond faster or throw or jump that millimetre higher or further.
 Some world records have stood for decades.
 Some Olympic world records will never be broken, thus, keeping famous names forever in the limelight.